ShaoG-R/lite-alloc/README.md

 > **Warning**: These allocators are **single-threaded**.
 While they implement `Sync` to satisfy the `GlobalAlloc` trait, using them in a multi-threaded environment will result in Undefined Behavior (UB).
 Use them only in environments typically known to be single-threaded, such as Wasm or specific embedded targets.
 >
 > **Note**: This project is currently **experimental**.
-While core functionality is implemented, it has not yet undergone comprehensive test coverage (including edge case validation).
+While core functionality is implemented, it has not yet undergone comprehensive test coverage.
 Please test thoroughly before using in production environments.

 [中文文档](./README_CN.md)